 How To Embed a Google Form in an E-mail

-Google Forms are very powerful and very well-conceived.
-They work very well, have some great designs and collate all results automatically for you.
+Google Forms are growing in popularity because they’re very powerful and very well-conceived.
+They’re free to use and have some great designs and collate all results automatically for you.
 As far as marketing goes, it doesn’t get much easier than this!

 Embed a Google form in an email